BladeScraper-Designs/Azure-TTS-FrSky/README.md

 &emsp;Contents:<br>
 &emsp;&emsp;Column 1: path to file to be generated.  e.g. system/1.wav, system/throttle-hold.wav, system/fm-1.wav, etc<br>
 &emsp;&emsp;Column 2: text to convert into speech.  e.g. Hello, Throttle Hold, Flight Mode 1, etc<br>

-&emsp;&emsp;The script is compatible by default with the .csv file provided by FrSky when you download the audiopack from Ethos Suite.
+&emsp;The script is compatible by default with the .csv file provided by FrSky when you download the audiopack from Ethos Suite.
 An example (from FrSky) is provided in the download.<br>

 ## Notes
 1. This script is written and designed to work with any language supported by Azure TTS.
 Languages supported by Azure but not by Ethos may not work without some changes to the folder structure (untested).